 It’s important to understand the intent of a bond, how it works and the various types.
 A bond in basic terms is an insurance policy the importer provides to ensure that the customs fees and other taxes are paid.
 All commercial goods entering the country valued at over $2,500 must have a U.S. Customs Bond.

-- Documents to obtain a customs bonds include a commercial invoice, a packing list, a bill of lading, and an arrival notice from the U.S. agent.
+Documents to obtain a customs bond include a commercial invoice, a packing list, a bill of lading, and an arrival notice from the U.S. agent.

 A Single Entry Bond means just that; a one-time entry of a shipment through a designated US port.
 Once a single entry bond has been acquired, the goods have to move through the port of entry that has been decided upon.
 Importers cannot choose to change up how or where their shipment comes in after it is put in writing.